-In accordance with F.S.
-1003.4282(11)(2) English 4.0 Credits 1.0 Credit Algebra (EOC = 30% of final grade) Mathematics 1.0 Credit Geometry (EOC = 30% of final grade) 2.0 Credits Additional Mathematics Science 1.0 Credit Biology (EOC=30% of final grade) Science 2.0 Credits Additional Science identified as equally rigorous 1.0 Credit World History Social Studies 1.0 Credit United States History (EOC = 30% of final grade) 0.5 Credit United States Government 0.5 Credit Economics with Financial Literacy E: 1 D 0.5 Credit Economics with Financial Literacy Fine and Performing Arts, Speech/Debate, or Practical Arts 1.0 Credit Fine or Performing Arts, Speech and Debate, or eligible Practical Arts Physical Education 1.0 Credit Physical Education to include the integration of Health (HOPE) (Additional PE requirement options are located on page 37) Electives 8.0 Credits TOTAL 24.0 Credits Blended/Online Course Requires a full course to be completed Grade Point Average Cumulative Unweighted GPA of 2.0 on a 4.0 scale Service Hours 40 hours required Florida Standards Alternative Assessments (FSAA) Participate in the Florida Standards Alternate Assessments (FSAA) in English Language Arts (ELA) I, II, and III, Algebra I, Geometry, Biology I, and United States History.
-Pass the Grade 10 ELA FSAA, unless the results are waived in accordance with F.S.
+STANDARD HIGH SCHOOL DIPLOMA Students Entering 9 th Grade in 2014-2015 and Thereafter Students with Disabilities: Employment Competencies In accordance with F.S.
+1003.4282(11)(2) English 4.0 Credits A student must pass the statewide, standardized grade 10 ELA assessment, or earn a concordant score.
+Mathematics 1.0 Credit Algebra (EOC = 30% of final grade), A student must pass the statewide, Algebra 1 EOC assessment, or earn a comparative score and earn 4.0 Credits as shown below: 1.0 Credit Geometry (EOC = 30% of final grade) 2.0 Credits Additional Mathematics Science 1.0 Credit Biology (EOC=30% of final grade) 2.0 Credits Additional Science identified as equally rigorous Social Studies 1.0 Credit World History 1.0 Credit United States History (EOC = 30% of final grade) 0.5 Credit United States Government 0.5 Credit Economics 0.5 Credit Personal Financial Literacy (beginning with students who enter ninth grade in 2021-2022 and beyond) Fine and Performing Arts, Speech/Debate, or Practical Arts 1.0 Credit Fine or Performing Arts, Speech and Debate, or eligible Practical Arts Physical Education 1.0 Credit Physical Education to include the integration of Health (HOPE) (Additional PE requirement options are located on page 37) Electives 7.5 Credits TOTAL 24.0 Credits Blended/Online Course Requires a full course to be completed Grade Point Average Service Hours Cumulative Unweighted GPA of 2.0 on a 4.0 scale 40 hours required

+Florida Standards Alternative Assessments (F.S.AA) Participate in the Florida Standards Alternate Assessments (F.S.AA) in English Language Arts (ELA) I, II, and III, Algebra I, Geometry, Biology I, and United States History.
+Pass the Grade 10 ELA F.S.AA, unless the results are waived in accordance with F.S.
 1008.22(3)(c) Pass the EOC assessment for Access Algebra I unless the results are waived in accordance with F.S.
-1008.22(3)(c) For those students whose performance on standardized assessments are waived by the IEP team as approved by the parent, the development of a graduation portfolio of quantifiable evidence of achievement is required. • The portfolio must include a listing of courses the student has taken, grades received, student work samples and other materials that demonstrate growth, improvement, and mastery of required course standards. • Multi-media portfolios that contain electronic evidence of progress, including videos and audio recordings, are permissible. • Community based instruction, MOCPs, work experience, internships, community service, and postsecondary credit, if any, must be documented in the portfolio.
-In addition to meeting all of the graduation requirements specified above, students must earn a minimum of 0.5 credit in a course that includes employment.
+1008.22(3)(c) For those students whose performance on standardized assessments are waived by the IEP team as approved by the parent, the development of a graduation portfolio of quantifiable evidence of achievement is required.
+The portfolio must include a listing of courses the student has taken, grades received, student work samples and other materials that demonstrate growth, improvement, and mastery of required course standards.
+Employment Competencies (s.
+1003.4282(11)(b)2) In addition to meeting all of the graduation requirements specified above, students must earn a minimum of 0.5 credit in a course that includes employment.
 Such employment must be: • At a minimum wage or above in compliance with the Federal Fair Labor Standards Act • For the number of hours a week specified in the student's completed and signed employment transition plan • For the equivalent of at least one (1) semester Additional credits in employment-based courses are permitted as electives.
-Eligible CTE courses may substitute for: • Credit English IV • Credit Mathematics, with the exception of Algebra and Geometry • Credit Social Studies credit with the exception of United States History.
+Eligible CTE courses may substitute for: • Credit English IV • Credit Mathematics, with the exception of Algebra and Geometry • Credit Science, with the exception of Biology • Credit Social Studies credit with the exception of United States History.
 Documented achievement of all components defined in Section 1003.4282(11)(b)2.b., F.S., on the student's employment transition plan.
-Employment Competencies (s.
-1003.4282(11)(b)2)